andrewalker/wp-category-meta/readme.txt

 It adds input fields to the category administration interface to enter the meta values.

-It provides functions to retrive / create / update / delte the category meta.
+It provides functions to retrive / create / update / delete the category meta.

 == Installation ==